 - For the chickpea flour to become deep golden and aromatic, it took around 15 minutes on low flame.
 The time may vary between 12 to 18 minutes, depending on the intensity of the flame and the pan used.

-- Add half cup milk and keep mixing until well incorporated.
+- Add half a cup of milk and keep mixing until well incorporated.
 It takes about four to 5 minutes.

 - Switch off the flame.
 Be careful not to burn the mixture.

-- In another pan, add sugar and water (add saffron strands if available) and cook until the sugar syrup attains one string consistency.
+- In another pan, add sugar and water (add saffron strands if available) and cook until the sugar syrup attains one-string consistency.
 To this, add cardamom powder and switch off the flame.
-You can check the video here on how to check for one-string consistency.
+Check the video on making of mohanthal on how to check for one-string consistency.

 - Put back the pan containing roasted chickpea flour on medium flame.
 Add sugar syrup and stir for 2 minutes until everything is combined and starts bubbling around the edges.